Video Editing 101: the Different Types of Video Editing

 Aspect ratio is a common term found in video and image editing.

-It refers to the dimensions of a particular image or video files such as height and width.
+It refers to the dimensions of a particular image or video file, such as height and width.

 The most common aspect ratios used are 4:3 or 16:9.
-The first number always refers to the width while the second one refers to the height.
+The first number always refers to the width, while the second refers to the height.

-Computers, TVs, and laptops that use a wide aspect ratio such as 16:9 or 21:9 are more suitable for watching movies and video clips.
+Computers, TVs, and laptops with a wide aspect ratio, such as 16:9 or 21:9, are more suitable for watching movies and video clips.

 On the other hand, screens with a 4:3 ratio are usually more suitable for document reading.